nalply/atto/Readme.md

-# Atto Document Language
+# atto

-The Atto Document Language (atto) is untyped and minimal.
+atto is an untyped and simple document/configuration language.
 It has atoms, values, lists and documents and also comments.

 An atom is a bare word, a string or a guarded string.